julianflowers/prevalence_estimates/README.md

 - Planning and commissioning services
 - Targeting health improvement
 - Devising and developing preventive services
-- UNdersatnding and explaining use of services
+- Undersatnding and explaining use of services
 - Understanding spend in relation to disease burden
+- Evaluating preventive interventions
+- Case finding services

 Why estimate?